-Consider walking, cycling or catching public transport particularly for short, local trips.
+Consider all your transport options including walking, cycling or catching public transport particularly for local trips.

 Finding your way